-Chinese consumers like to read content.
+Chinese consumers like to read the content.
 Create quality content will help them to trust you.
 Thanks to that you can improve your image and develop your e-reputation.
-Quality information show that you are a professional.
+Quality information shows that you are a professional.

-75% of the research in China are made on Baidu.
+75% of the research in China is made on Baidu.
 Before buying everything, Chinese consumers will first spend time on Baidu to have more information about your brand.

 Influencers or Key Opinion Leaders (KOL) are very powerful in China.
 They are simple users who became famous by generating a lot of traffic on their accounts.

 They are often more popular than celebrities and Chinese consumers trust their advice.
 Key Opinion Leaders are more effective in China because users tend to be more impressionable, they highly value the status of such individuals.